Sublocade is a prescription drug that’s used to treat OUD.

 If you miss an injection appointment, call your doctor’s office right away to reschedule your missed dose.
 You should get your next dose as soon as possible.
 To avoid withdrawal symptoms, try to schedule your next appointment within 2 weeks of your missed dose.

 Sublocade contains the active ingredient buprenorphine.
 Buprenorphine is a Schedule III controlled substance, meaning the drug has potential for misuse.
 Buprenorphine can also cause physical and psychological dependence.
+(With misuse, a drug is taken in a way other than how it’s prescribed.
+With dependence, your body needs the drug in order to function like usual.)

 The potential for misuse of Sublocade is also lessened by the Sublocade Risk Evaluation and Mitigation Strategy (REMS) program.